Home > Insurance Claims > Mental Illness TPD Claims

-Our mental health TPD claim experts understand that depression and mental illness can significantly impact your capacity to work and earn an income.
+Our mental illness TPD claim experts understand that depression and mental health conditions can significantly impact your capacity to work and earn an income.
 If you suffer from a psychological disorder like PTSD, bipolar disorder, depression or anxiety and can’t work, you may be entitled to make a total permanent disability insurance claim through your superannuation fund.

 We are here to help you navigate the often complex legal process of making a successful TPD claim for depression or other mental illnesses.
 Splatt Lawyers has supported many Australians living with mental health issues to win their TPD benefits on a 100% no-win, no-fee basis.